owldance/hootNAS/hoot-os/README.md

         └── test-build
             ├── hootos
             ├── staging
-            └── tmpo
+            └── source
     ```
-    The script mounts the overlayfs filesystem, and builds the system in the
+    The script mounts the host and overlayfs filesystems, and builds the system
-    `hootos` directory.
-This is done to speed up the build process and save
+    in the `hootos` directory.
+The overlayfs is used to speed up the build
-    disk space.
+    process and save disk space.

     You can create any number of build directories, each build directory will
     have its own `hootos` and `staging` directories, but they will all share
     the same `baseos` directory.

+    The `source` directory is used to store the script files that were used
+    for this particualar build, which sometimes can be very helpful when
+    debugging the scripts.

     overlayfs is basically a COW (copy-on-write) filesystem, `baseos` directory
     is read-only, all changes are made in the `staging` directory, and `baseos`